boazmichaely/jira-sheets-sync/docs/testing-guide.md

 - **Rank**: Critical for Plan view ordering (may show numbers or be empty)

 ### Step 10: Test custom columns
-1. Add some test data in columns L+ (Value, Impact, Cost)
+1. Add some test data in columns N+ (Reach, Impact, Confidence, Effort, Priority Score)
 2. Run `syncJiraIssues()` again
 3. Verify your custom data is preserved